Italy's coronavirus death toll edges up, new cases fall sharply

 New cases on Sunday totalled 3,047, while on Saturday, the figure stood at 3,491.
 Monday’s tally was the lowest since March 10, when the contagion was taking off across northern Italy.

-By contrast, the latest death toll was up on Sunday, when the number came in at 433, but down on Saturday’s 482.
+By contrast, the latest daily death toll was up on Sunday’s level, when the number came in at 433, but down on Saturday’s 482.

+Given current trends, Italy’s regional health observatory forecast on Monday that two of the country’s 20 regions — Basilicata and Umbria — would be registering no new cases by the end of April.

+By contrast, it would take until the end of June for the worst-hit region, Lombardy, to have zero new coronavirus cases.

-Reporting by Crispian Balmer; editing by Angelo Amante
+Reporting by Crispian Balmer; Editing by Angelo Amante and Nick Tattersall